rtek1000/w1209-firmware/README.md

 https://github.com/rtek1000/W1209-firmware-modified

-- I found some bugs related to menu navigation, I haven't found the cause yet.
+- I found some bugs in the original code, related to menu navigation, I haven't found the cause yet.

 ----------------------